ibm-cloud-architecture/refarch-cloudnative-kubernetes/docs/openshift/README.md

 USER 2000
 ```

-Here is a quick breakdown of the lines above:
+Here is a quick breakdown of the commands above:
-* The `adduser -u 2000 -G root -D blue` line creates the `blue` user with a user id of `2000` and adds it to the `root` group (not to be confused with `sudoers`).
+* The `adduser -u 2000 -G root -D blue` command creates the `blue` user with a user id of `2000` and adds it to the `root` group (not to be confused with `sudoers`).
   + OpenShift requires that a numeric user is used in the `USER` declaration instead of the user name.
 This allows OpenShift to validate the authority the image is attempting to run with and prevent running images that are trying to run as root (as mentioned in the [OpenShift-Specific Guidelines](https://docs.openshift.com/enterprise/3.0/creating_images/guidelines.html#openshift-specific-guidelines)).
-* The `chown -R 2000:0 $APP_HOME` line changes the ownership of the app home folder to user `2000` (created above) and the `0` group (which is the `root` group).
+* The `chown -R 2000:0 $APP_HOME` command changes the ownership of the `APP_HOME` folder to user `2000` (created above) and the `0` group (which is the `root` group).
   + This line will allow an arbitrary numeric user, assigned by OpenShift when launching the container, to start the application process.
-* The `chmod -R u+x $APP_HOME/app.jar` assigns execution permissions for application jar file to the user, which can be an arbitrary numeric user in the `root` group.
+* The `chmod -R u+x $APP_HOME/app.jar` command assigns execution permissions for application jar file to the user, which can be an arbitrary numeric user in the `root` group.

 Fortunately, that's all the required changes to get this Docker image to run on OpenShift.
-Finally, here is a snippet of the complete Dockerfile.
+Finally, here is a snippet of the complete `Dockerfile`:

 ```Dockerfile
 # STAGE: Build